 Glaucoma, retinitis pigmentosa and strokes affects peripheral vision.
 This is the less detailed vision we use to see on the sides, above and below the central area.

-This is the abiity to distinguish between objects of similar tones like milk in a white cup or to distinguish facial features.
+This is the ability to distinguish between objects of similar tones and facial features.
 All eye problems can decrease contrast sensitivity.

 The diversified knowledge, skills, and experience will provide you hope, compassionate care, optical and non-optical tools, techniques and resources to achieve maximum independence that leads to enjoyment in your life.

 Even if surgery is no longer an option to correct visual impediments, patients are able to remain independent because of the advancement of low vision devices.